How Mechanical Engineers Support Compliance & Regulatory Cases

 1. Navigating Industry Standards and Codes

-Engineering consultants interpret, apply, and verify compliance with complex standards, codes, and regulations.
+A mechanical engineering expert witness can interpret, apply, and verify compliance with complex standards, codes, and regulations.

 • Deciphering Complex Standards: They analyse whether products or structures meet relevant standards, such as the National Construction Code (NCC), Australian Standards, or international benchmarks.